Lynnwood Attic Mold Inspection Reports

 - Likely contributing.
 The lack of air sealing is likely contributing to the condensation and mold growth in the attic.
 Environix will address this in the bid, below.

 - Contributing to mold growth.
-The lack of thorough air sealing around the can lights is a contributing factor in the condensation and mold growth on the attic sheathing.
+The lack of air sealing around the can lights is a significant contributing factor in the condensation and mold growth on the attic sheathing.
 Environix will address this in the bid, below.

 - Rodent.
 Evidence of past or present rodent infestation was noted, contaminating the insulation.